HDFGroup/vol-rest/README.md

     -h, --help      Prints out a help message indicating script usage and available options.

+    --prefix=DIR    Specifies the location for the resulting files.
+The default location is `rest_vol_build` in the same directory as configure.

     --enable-build-mode=(production|debug)
                     Sets the build mode to be used.